 It’s critical that training include not just theory and coursework but practice working with students under the direct supervision of a highly qualified trainer.
 There are many excellent training programs available.
-If the program has been accredited by The Academy of Orton Gillingham Practitioners and Educators (AOGPE) or The International Multi-sensory Structured Language Education Council (IMSLEC), it has been through a rigorous evaluation process and must adhere to high standards to maintain its accreditation.
+If the program is led by a Fellow of The Academy of Orton Gillingham Practitioners and Educators (AOGPE) or is accredited by The International Multi-sensory Structured Language Education Council (IMSLEC), it has been through a rigorous evaluation process and must adhere to high standards to maintain its accreditation.
 It will require trainees to have a certain number of coursework and practicum hours and that course instructors be highly qualified.

 How much experience is recommended?